MantisVision/webUtils/docs/playcanvas.md

 ```

 ### PlayCanvas editor
-Currently, the Playcanvas editor doesn'ŧ work with npm packages, so you have to use minified version of the library in
+Currently, the Playcanvas editor doesn't work with npm packages, so you have to use minified version of the library in
 the file ``MantisRYSKPlayCanvas.min.js``.
 You have to uploaded to your project as an asset, create an entity which will
 represent a RYSK 3D mesh, add a new empty script to it and inside it import the library, e.g. like this: